GodOfEGG/TaichiTeachingSystem_Student/README.md

 2. Open unity hub -> Projects -> Add -> Add project from disk -> select the github repo

-3. After the unity editor is open, click File -> Build Settings -> Android -> Install with Unity Hub (if "No Android module loaded") -> Restart the editor and back to Build
-Setting -> Switch Platform
+3. After the unity editor is open, click File -> Build Settings -> Android -> Install with Unity Hub (if "No Android module loaded") -> Restart the editor and back to Build Settings -> Switch Platform

-4.
+4. Now it's ready to run

 ## Assets Hierarchy
 ```
 Assets